-However, once the SA Output Floor takes effect, we expect potential securitisation transactions to be structured around SEC-SA rather than SEC-IRBA because the senior tranche risk weight will become materially lower than
+However, once the SA Output Floor takes effect, we expect potential securitisation transactions to be structured around SEC-SA rather than SEC-IRBA because the senior tranche risk weight will become materially lower than the pool risk weights.
+In other words, increase in RMBS with risk transfer will not occur because of the various advantages that the securitisation technique offers, but instead because the financial burden in increasing capital requirement for the underlying pools will be quite high.

-85 For some banks, the shock of the introduction of the SA Output Floor is so high, that regulators have allowed any increase to be capped, at a consolidated level, to 24% per annum.
+&lt;sup>86 For some banks, the shock of the introduction of the SA Output Floor is so high, that regulators have allowed any increase to be capped, at a consolidated level, to 24% per annum.
 Over the 6-year implementation phase, such banks should be able to reach the target level implied by the final percentage of 72.5% of SA RWAs.